-One of the main complaints we’ve received from WordPress newcomers about the post editor is that it can’t spell check your content.
+One of the main complaints we’ve received from WordPress newcomers about the post editor is that it can’t spellcheck your content.

-Why should you bother using a proofreading software?
+Why should you bother using proofreading software?

 Bloggers and authors who write exclusively for the internet have little to do with the editorial support system of a publication like the New Yorker.
-They are also their own reporters, proofreaders, and checkers of facts.
+They are also their reporters, proofreaders, and checkers of facts.

 Grammarly is the best-known and best-known grammar checker on the market today.
 It’s not flawless, but it can detect bugs that other checkers miss, and it’s available as a browser extension, a standalone app, and a smartphone app on iOS and Android.
 The browser plugin enables Grammarly to interact with text fields of WordPress and other web text fields.

 Hemingway can be frustrating for authors who want to use the full capabilities of the English language.
 Its definition of consistent writing is a little too straightforward for many, and its principles are subjective.
-McPhee’s papers become a sea of red and yellow when they are added to the Hemingway app (as do the novels of Ernest Hemingway himself).
+As a result, McPhee’s papers become a sea of red and yellow when they are added to the Hemingway app (as do the novels of Ernest Hemingway himself).

 The Ginger Software claims to be the world’s best grammar checker app, so we put it to the test.
 It turns out to be a great choice that works just like Grammarly.
 You start by installing the free extension of Ginger Chrome.
 After that, the WordPress function, or other word processors, is evaluated for grammatical, spelling, and meaning errors.
 You can also use Ginger in applications like Slack, Twitter, LinkedIn, and Gmail.

 Marketed as a Grammar Checker, Style Editor, and Writing Coach in one neat package, ProWritingAid is best known for its integrations.
-These include MS Outlook and Word, all big browsers, Open Office, Scrivener, and Google Docs.
+These include MS Outlook and Word, all major browsers, Open Office, Scrivener, and Google Docs.
 A good tool should be available everywhere you go, and ProWritingAid has done a fantastic job.

 Never, ever trust yourself to write a flawless, error-free copy with no need for editing on the first go.
-Proofreading and editing is where a good copy comes into being, which is very unfortunate because nature is against you on this one: you are never the best person to proofread and edit your own content.
+Proofreading and editing are where a good copy comes into being, which is very unfortunate because nature is against you on this one: you are never the best person to proofread and edit your content.
 But that doesn’t mean you’re not supposed to do it.